**ONLINE MINDFULNESS TRAINING NOW AVAILABLE!** Dr. Sears now offers an 8-week mindfulness program (MBCT/MBSR) online. Click here for details.

 - to find a way so you don’t have to battle with yourself all the time.

 - to accept yourself as you are, rather than judging yourself all the time.

 Who can participate?

-Anyone with a desire to reduce stress, or to prevent relapses of depression and anxiety, is welcome to inquire.
+Anyone with a desire to reduce stress is welcome to inquire.
 A commitment to attend all 8 sessions, and to do 45 minutes of practice per day, is required.

 Health care and business professionals are also invited to learn these skills to be more effective in their daily work, and to help facilitate work-life balance.

 I’m a mental health professional.
 Can I receive Continuing Education Credits?

 Continuing education requirements vary depending upon your state board’s requirements.
 Dr. Sears can provide you with an outline of the course content and a certificate of completion, which you may be able to submit to your state board for review.